Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Equalized Odds in Rankings

-for all $c_1$, $c_2$ and $y \in \left\{ 1,..,M \right\}$ which are again a system of linear equations.
+Achieving multi-outcome \EOdds simply requires extending the linear constraints in optimization problem \eqref{eqn:EOddsMaximization} to all $y \in \left\{ 1,..,M \right\}$.
 When finding a randomized scoring function as a solution to this modified optimization problem, an analogous result to Theorem \ref{thm:EOddsValidity} holds, but for multi-outcome \textit{EOdds}.

 Another simple modification is to relax the strictness of the equalized odds condition.

 \begin{definition}[$\epsilon_0, \epsilon_1$-differentially \EOdds in Rankings] A score based ranker satisfies $\epsilon_0, \epsilon_1$-differentially equalized odds with respect to (protected) characteristic $C$ and score $s(X)$ if